bdoremus/gvca_survey_analytics/README.md

 Important changes for each year:

 2021-2022:
-* First year of processing data this way
+* First year of processing data this way.
+* Release for the version of code used was saved [here](https://github.com/bdoremus/gvca_survey_analytics/releases/tag/year_final)

 2022-2023:
 * Added `Middle` school as an option.
 Previously was just `Grammar` and `Upper`.